muazsh/Mockingbird/README.md

 2.	`InjectFx`: This is to stub a substitute function.
 3.	`GetFxCallCounter`: Returns the number of calls of the mocked method.

+**Features**:
+-	All compilers with c++11 and hight should compile Mockingbird, compilation tested on: MSVC, GCC, Clang, ICC, ICX, ARM and DJGPP.
+-	Mocking any virtual method (const and overloaded).
+-	Hiding any non-virtual method (const and overloaded).
+-	Counting number of calls of mocked/hidden methods.
+-	Supporting spying the original method.

+**Limitations**:
+-	Mocked class must have a default constructor.

 Here are two examples:
 - **Simple example**: